bruno-unna/chess/reference/uci-engine-interface.md

 	* name <x>

-		this must be sent after receiving the "uci" command to identify the engine, e.g. "id name Shredder X.Y\n"
+		this must be sent after receiving the `uci` command to identify the engine, e.g. `id name Shredder X.Y\n`

 	* author <x>

-		this must be sent after receiving the "uci" command to identify the engine, e.g. "id author Stefan MK\n"
+		this must be sent after receiving the `uci` command to identify the engine, e.g. `id author Stefan MK\n`

 * uciok